 - Advanced bots: The built-in bots in Teams leverage AI to make it easy for users to search for departmental and personal data of other users and get connected to the right person quickly.

-- Integration with Microsoft Office 365: Since this tool is owned by Microsoft, it’s automatically included in the Office 365 package, meaning it also integrates with all other tools in that suite.
+- Microsoft Teams integration with Microsoft Office 365: Since this tool is owned by Microsoft, it’s automatically included in the Office 365 package, meaning it also integrates with all other tools in that suite.
 This means that no email integration is required as well, as it’s native to the tool.

-- Large scale video/audio communication: Teams includes both video and audio calling tools for up to 250 people at a time, plus a recording feature for those who weren’t able to attend in real time or who want to watch a replay to take additional notes.
+- Large scale video/audio communication: Teams includes both voice and video conferencing tools for up to 250 people at a time, plus a recording feature for those who weren’t able to attend in real time or who want to watch a replay to take additional notes.

 - Encrypted data & integrations: Data security is a priority on Teams, with things like two-factor authentication required for users.
 Teams also has a list of 180 app integrations it works with, which is significantly less than Slack, but still fairly robust.